Ribhnux/deux-cli/docs/02_installation.md

 > Install Deux-CLI on your computer with easy step.

-Since NodeJS already have a package manager called `npm`, basically you don't need to install `yarn`, but some people prefer using yarn rather than `npm` because it's speed.
+Basically you don't need to install `yarn`, since NodeJS already have a package manager called `npm`, but some people likes `yarn` rather than `npm`.

-To install `Deux-CLI`, type these commands you prefer:
+To install `Deux-CLI`, choose these commands you prefer:

 ```bash
 # Install with `yarn`